 - the fitting of amniotic contact lenses in moderate to severe cases

 - eyelid cleansing or debridement

 - warm compresses

-- nutritional supplements such as Omega-3s or other anti-inflammatories
+- nutritional supplements such as Omega-3s

-- and light/heat treatment of the meibomian glands) to relieve symptoms and minimize ocular tissue damage.
+- and light/heat treatment of the meibomian glands to relieve symptoms and minimize ocular tissue damage.

 Blepharitis is another eye condition that can exacerbate dry eye sensation.
 Wikipedia offers the following definition: “Blepharitis is one of the most common ocular conditions characterized by inflammation, scaling, reddening, and crusting of the eyelid.
 This condition may also cause burning, itching, or a grainy sensation when introducing foreign objects or substances to the eye.
 Although blepharitis is not sight-threatening, it can lead to permanent alterations of the eyelid margin.
 The overall etiology is a result of bacteria and inflammation from congested meibomian oil glands at the base of each eyelash.
 Other conditions may give rise to blepharitis, whether they be infectious or noninfectious, including, but not limited to, bacterial infections or allergies.”

 The tear film is comprised of 3 layers: mucin, aqueous and oil (meibum) that protects the surface of the eye.
 When the tear film is disturbed from its optimal composition, it results in the symptoms already mentioned.
 The most common cause of dry eye is evaporative dry eye due to meibomian gland dysfunction (MGD).